Audrey's vast background as an international vocal teacher guides us on a fun-filled Karaoke sing-along.

 Singing Karaoke Songs

 Once in a while, I come across a song I'm not familiar with.
 When this happens, I simply google the title of the song and select the version I like.
-I sing repeatedly until I learn the melody and maybe the lyrics, then I go back to the karaoke version and sing along.
-It's important to be familiar with the melody because the karaoke version is mostly accompaniment.
+Once II learn the melody and some of the lyrics, I go back to the karaoke version and sing along.
+It's helps to be familiar with the melody because the karaoke version is mostly accompaniment.

 Before we begin let's warm up those vocal cords.